 In the months running up to when to apply for a mortgage, you’ll want to make sure your finances are in good order.
 So make sure your credit rating is as good as it can be to make a successful mortgage application.
 And check if you can give your credit rating a boost, read our guide 11 tips to improve your credit score for a mortgage.

-Think about what type of mortgage you’d like to take out; would you prefer a fixed deal so you have certainty on your repayment amounts or would you prefer a tracker deal, hoping it will be cheaper overall?
-You won’t need to commit now but considering your options in advance means you’ll be able to make a faster decision when it comes to choosing the mortgage you want to take out.
-A mortgage broker will run through the pros and cons of each mortgage type with you to help you make an informed choice.
+You should also consider what type of mortgage you’d like to take out.
+Would you prefer a fixed deal so you have certainty on your repayment amounts or would you prefer a tracker deal, hoping that it will be cheaper overall?

-When you’re looking at deals, while the rate is important bear in mind, the mortgage fees and costs can make a significant difference to what you end up paying.
-Another benefit of using a mortgage broker is they’ll do all the calculations for you.
+Getting fee-free advice from a mortgage broker is the easiest way to find the right mortgage for you.
+When you’re looking at deals, while the rate is important, bear in mind the mortgage fees and costs can make a significant difference to the overall cost.
+Another benefit of using a mortgage broker is they’ll do all the calculations to help you decide which is the right mortgage for you.

 Once you’ve had your offer on a house accepted, now is when to apply for a mortgage.
-If you already have a mortgage in principle, you will have already covered much of the detail in the mortgage application.
-You will have to fill out a form and provide evidence of your income, identity, current address.
+This will involve supplying evidence including of your income, identity and current address.

-Your lender will perform a full credit check on you to ensure you they’re satisfied by your credit history and ensure you have paid your debts off in the past.
-They may also get references from your bank and employer.
-And they’ll perform affordablility checks too.
+Your lender will perform a full credit check on you to ensure you they’re satisfied by your credit history and they’ll perform affordability checks too.

 Providing the lender is happy with your mortgage application, it will make you a formal mortgage offer.
 If you’re buying a house, mortgage offers are usually valid for 6 months and if you’re remortgaging, mortgage offers are usually valid for 3 months.
 This varies by lender though so always check.
 You’ll usually get your mortgage offer within 2-4 weeks.